 About the Materials Engineering Group

-The group has a diverse range of interests covering many topics within the field of Materials, including ferrous and non-ferrous metallurgy, fracture and failure mechanisms, ceramics, polymers and composites.
+The group has a diverse range of interests covering many topics within the field of materials, including ferrous and non-ferrous metallurgy, fracture and failure mechanisms, ceramics, polymers and composites.
+Experimental, theoretical and computational methods are used to study processing-properties-structure-performance interrelationships in each of the classes of materials.
 It has a history of providing a service both in research, failure analysis and routine testing to the materials industry in New Zealand and is continuing to develop this role.

 - Milo V Kral

 Solid state phase transformations, rapid solidification processing, microstructural characterisation using analytical electron microscopy and diffraction methods.